Understanding Carbon Credits

 What is PPA?

-This option for claiming emission reductions is different from the previous ‘RECs by themselves’ option in that the RECs involved here remained “bundled” with an underlying wholesale power purchase agreement (PPA).
+This option for claiming avoided emissions is different from the previous ‘RECs by themselves’ option in that the RECs involved here remained “bundled” with an underlying wholesale power purchase agreement (PPA).
 The same issues differentiating voluntary versus RPS compliance RECs apply.
 As do the same conclusions and recommendations.
-Here we focus on the distinctions between the bundled and unbundled compliance RECs options.
+Here we focus on the distinctions between the bundled and unbundled compliance REC options.

 Location